functionless/eventual-website/docs/architecture-and-internals/0-high-level.md

 ### API Gateway V2 with Lambda Function Handlers

 The API Gateway V2 is responsible for handling incoming HTTP requests from users.
 It is connected to a Lambda Function that contains the user's code for handling the routes defined in the API.
-These APIs are defined using the `api` object from `@eventual/core` (which you can read more about [here](../reference/api.md)).
+These APIs are defined using the `command` object from `@eventual/core` (which you can read more about [here](../reference/api/command.md)).

 ### Internal API Routes for Eventual APIs